503A Sterile Compounders Urged to Rethink Material Selection

 Beyond APIs and excipients, compounding supplies such as stir bars, glassware, and metal tools must also be appropriately treated before being introduced into sterile processing.

-Each lot of commercially available sterile, depyrogenated containers and container closure systems must be accompanied by a COA or other documentation showing conformance with established specifications (i.e., sterility and depyrogenation requirements).
+USP <797> describes expectations that commercially available sterile, depyrogenated containers and container closure systems be supported by documentation such as a Certificate of Analysis (COA) or other documentation showing conformance with established specifications (i.e., sterility and depyrogenation requirements).
 If sterilization and depyrogenation of supplies or container closure systems are performed on site, the efficacy of each process must be established and documented.

 • Thermostable items (e.g., glassware, metal implements) must be depyrogenated using dry heat